Putin offers Biden public talks after U.S. president says he thinks he is a killer | Politics

 Putin offers Biden public talks after U.S. president says he thinks he is a killer

-President Vladimir Putin said on Thursday he and U.S. President Joe Biden should hold talks in coming days that would be broadcast live, after Biden said he thought the Russian leader was a killer and bilateral ties sank to a new post-Cold War low.
+President Vladimir Putin said on Thursday he and U.S. President Joe Biden should have talks broadcast live in coming days after Biden said he thought the Russian leader was a killer and diplomatic ties sank to a new post-Cold War low.

-Putin, speaking on television earlier on Thursday, scathingly responded to Biden's remarks with the comment that it takes one to know one.
+Putin, speaking on television, scathingly responded to Biden's remarks with the comment that it takes one to know one.
 In an ABC News interview broadcast on Wednesday that prompted Russia to recall its Washington ambassador for consultations, Biden said "I do" when asked if he believed Putin was a killer.

+White House spokeswoman Jen Psaki on Thursday said Biden had no regrets about calling Putin a killer and swatted away a question about Putin's request for an immediate call in public.
+"I would say the president already had a conversation with President Putin, even as there are more world leaders that he has not yet engaged with," Psaki said.
+"The president will of course be in Georgia tomorrow and quite busy."

-Putin said he was ready to discuss bilateral relations with the United States as well as other issues such as regional conflicts "tomorrow or, say, on Monday," adding that he will be having a break somewhere in Russia's Taiga over the weekend.
+Putin said he was ready to discuss Russia's relations with the United States and other issues such as regional conflicts "tomorrow or, say, on Monday," adding that he will be having a weekend break somewhere in Russia's Taiga.
 In his comments, Biden also described Putin as having no soul, and said he would pay a price for alleged Russian meddling in the November 2020 U.S. presidential election, something the Kremlin denies.

-Russia is preparing to be hit by a new round of U.S. sanctions in the coming days over that alleged meddling as well as over an alleged hack.
+Russia is preparing to be hit by a new round of U.S. sanctions in the coming days over the U.S. allegations of election interference and hacking.
 In a highly unusual move following Biden's interview, Moscow recalled its ambassador to the United States for consultations.
 Suggesting Biden was hypocritical in his remarks, Putin said that every state had to contend with "bloody events" and added Biden was accusing the Russian leader of something he was guilty of himself.

 "I remember in my childhood, when we argued in the courtyard with each other we used to say: it takes one to know one.
 And that's not a coincidence, not just a children's saying or joke.
 The psychological meaning here is very deep," Putin said.
 "We always see our own traits in other people and think they are like how we really are.
 And as a result we assess (a person's) activities and give assessments," he said.